 What makes a compressor go bad?

-Compressors can go bad for a variety of reasons, but most commonly because of a lack of lubrication.
+Compressors can go bad for a variety of reasons.
+We made a good research on this and what we found most commonly because of a lack of lubrication.
 If the compressor lacks lubrication, the metal-on-metal contact will create heat and wear down the parts, causing the compressor to fail.
 Another reason may be that the compressor has been running for a long overlooking the duty cycle.
 If the compressor is overworked, it may malfunction.

 Electrical issues may be Another common reason for compressor failure.
 A compressor requires a lot of power to run, and if there is an issue with the electrical system, it can cause the compressor to overheat and fail.